Applicants who wish to study in the rabbinic or the cantorial program should fulfill the following requirements:

 - Applicants are advised to begin learning the German language as early as possible.

-Application deadline for non-german speakers is October 31 of each calendar year.
+To get a first impression which lectures and classes we offer, have a look at our course catalogue and lecture timetable.plication deadline for non-german speakers is October 31 of each calendar year.
 Application deadline for german speakers is March 31th of each calendar year.
 The study program starts each following winter semester.

 Study Coordinator of the Rabbinic School

-Study Coordinator and Office Manager of the Cantorial School
+Study Coordinator of the Cantorial School